Py4Phy/PHY432/modules/python/modules_packages.md

 A Python
 [**package**](https://docs.python.org/3/tutorial/modules.html#packages)
 is a collection of modules that are distributed together.
-A package modularizes packages.
-Modules in a package are also accessed with the dot operator.
+* A package modularizes modules.
+* Modules in a package are also accessed with the dot operator.
+* Packages become important when working on larger projects.
+Many external Python libraries are distributed as packages.

-For example, in a hypothetical package `physics` we might have a module `constants` and a module `math`.
-We can access constants with
+For example, in a hypothetical package `physics` we might have a module `physics.constants` and a module `physics.math`.
+We can access variables in `physics.constants` after importing the `physics` package as usual:
 ```python
 import physics    # our package
 import math       # standard library